Scholarships and Grants

 Thanks to the generosity of the Society, Fifth graders had fun dissecting owl pellets.

-We would like to give one $2000 college bound scholarships this year.
+We will give one $2,000 college-bound technical scholarship this year.
 We will work with our contact teachers to choose the student.
-We will also be giving 2 scholarships to students as FSW as part of our endowment.

 FGCU's Whittaker Center Engagement